Copyright (c) 1998-2017,

 like a feeble old woman singing hymns.
 The encounters escalated, and

-the Bells’ youngest daughter, Betsy, began experiencing brutal
+the Bells’ youngest daughter, Betsy Bell, began experiencing brutal

 encounters with the invisible entity.
 It would pull her hair and slap her